An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Arnold-Beltrami-Childress Flows

 \section{Arnold-Beltrami-Childress Flows}

-We now apply the standard approach of divided differences and the DA-LCS method to several variations of the Arnold-Beltrami-Childress (ABC) flow, as studied in \citet{Blazevski2014HyperbolicFlows}.
+To show that DA-LCS reproduces the results from the literature, we now apply the standard approach of divided differences and the DA-LCS method to several variations of the Arnold-Beltrami-Childress (ABC) flow, as studied in \cite{Blazevski2014HyperbolicFlows}.
 For each example, we present the equations of motion, the FTLE field, the helicity field, and the resulting strainlines.
-The results obtained using divided differences each use the manually determined optimal grid size that produces the qualitatively `best' results, to allow for a fair comparison.
+The results obtained using divided differences each use the manually-determined optimal grid size for each application that produces the qualitatively `best' results, to allow for a fair comparison.
+Grid sizes between $0.1$ and $5$ times the nominal grid size were analysed.
 No such adjustments are needed when using DA-LCS.